frr0/Algorithms_and_Data_Structure_Library/ADT_Theory.md

 			if (A[j] < A[min]) {    //if the first on the right (A[j]) of the min num (A[min]) is less
 				min = j;              //in that position there's the new smallest one }
-		}                         //after this for you know which number is the smallest of the line
+		}                         //after this for you know which number is
-		                          //end now you swap it with the one you assume to be the smallest (min=i  line 7)
+                              //the smallest of the line
-		temp = A[i];
+		                          //end now you swap it with the one you temp = A[i];              //assume to be the smallest (min=i  line 7)
 		A[i] = A[min];
 		A[min] = temp;
 	}